Data Protection Officers - Who Needs Them?

 In short, any company which qualifies as a public authority, or in which data processing is a core activity, or inextricably linked to its core activity, must assign a DPO.

-However, note that the regulation does not define what constitutes a public authority or body, as the law varies from country to country.
-It is therefore up to the company in question to know whether they qualify as such.
+However, note that the regulation does not define what constitutes a public authority or body, as laws vary from country to country.
+It is therefore up to the company in question to determine whether it qualifies as such.
 If a company does not immediately fall under the rules that make it mandatory for them to appoint a DPO, the company’s controllers and processors should evaluate whether it’s important or useful for the company to have a DPO.

 Taking Action

 If you’ve decided to hire a Data Protection Officer, your next step is deciding to what extent you will be hiring one.
 The most obvious choice is to hire a DPO.
-However, depending on for example the size of your firm, you might find it enough to have a consultant, or even share a DPO with another company.
-The first option might be the most ideal, as it means they will be fully involved in what the company does and always on-site, but the other two options are just as valid under the new regulation, as long as you can reach the DPO at any given moment.
+However, depending on, for example, the size of your firm, you might find it enough to have a consultant, or even share a DPO with another company.
+The first option might be ideal, as it means they will be fully involved in what the company does and always on-site, but the other two options are just as valid under the new regulation, as long as you can reach the DPO at any time.

 Even if your company does not need to hire a DPO, you’re not quite off the hook.
-As long as your company processes any kind of data, you need to be familiar with the GDPR, and what it entails.
-So if you don’t need a DPO, how can you make compliance with the GDPR an everyday practice, without it becoming a bureaucratic mess?
+As long as your company processes any kind of data, you need to be familiar with the GDPR and what it entails.
+So if you don’t need a DPO, how can you make GDPR compliance an everyday practice without it becoming a bureaucratic mess?

-It is our experience at Neupart, that any sort of controlling and compliance can best be achieved with the use of a software tool, rather than relying on manual procedures, spreadsheets, and the work of a single employee.
-So just as we did in our GRC platform program suite, we’ve created a tool that makes it easy to understand the GDPR and ensure ongoing compliance with it.
-A software tool has the benefit of giving you a clear overview of what you need to do exactly, and, more importantly, makes it easy to tick those boxes continually.
-It also makes it easier for Data Protection Officers to carry out their job, as it gives them a clear overview of the tasks at hand and tools to educate and incorporate other employees into the process.
+It is our experience that controlling and compliance can best be achieved with a software tool rather than relying on manual procedures, spreadsheets, or the work of a single employee.
+Just as we did with our GRC platform program suite, we’ve created a tool that makes it easy to understand the GDPR and ensure ongoing compliance.
+A software tool offers a clear overview of exactly what you need to do and, more importantly, makes it easy to tick those boxes consistently.
+It also makes it easier for Data Protection Officers to carry out their jobs, as it provides them with a clear overview of the tasks at hand and tools to educate and involve other employees in the process.
 So whether you employ a DPO or not, if you process personal data, your company will almost certainly benefit from a software product that helps you comply with the GDPR.
 At the end of the day, it is also important to keep in mind that a DPO is first and foremost a controller and advisor, not the implementer of your data protection; your company will still be responsible for carrying out a range of practices to ensure compliance with the new regulation.